jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

 ## Download Athena concept tables

-OHDSI makes available concept/vocabulary files.
+To map data to the OHDSI format concept/vocabulary files are required.
-The concept/vocabulary files need to be downloaded from: http://www.ohdsi.org/web/athena/
+The concept/vocabulary files can be downloaded at: http://www.ohdsi.org/web/athena/

 The Athena web tools allows the user to select the needed vocabularies.
-After the request is submitted an email notification will be sent when the files are ready for download.
+After the request is submitted an email notification will be sent when the zip file is ready for download.
 If you are working with claims data you will need a license for CPT codes and run a separate process for including the CPT codes in the concept table.